 An avid bicyclist, Dr. Bernstein pedals to and from work year-round.

-Dr. Salas served as the lead author for the 2018 and 2019 Lancet Countdown on Health and Climate Change U.S. Brief and will again in 2020.
-Dr. Salas was a Co-Director for the first Climate Crisis and Clinical Practice Symposium and launched the broader Initiative in partnership with The New England Journal of Medicine and serves on the planning committee for the National Academy of Medicine’s Climate Change and Human Health Initiative.
+Dr. Renee N. Salas has served as the lead author of the Lancet Countdown on Health and Climate Change U.S. Brief since 2018 and founded its Working Group of over 70 U.S. organizations, institutions, and centers working at the nexus of climate change and health.
+She was a Co-Director for the first Climate Crisis and Clinical Practice Symposium – in partnership with The New England Journal of Medicine – and spearheads the broader Initiative.
+Dr. Salas was elected to the National Academy of Medicine (NAM) in 2021 for her work on climate change and health.
+She served on the original planning committee for the NAM’s Grand Challenge on Health and Climate Change and continues to serve on planning committees.
+She has testified before Congress for the full House Committee on Oversight and Reform on how climate change is harming health.
 She engages in research on how climate change is impacting the healthcare system and developing evidence-based adaptation.
-She lectures on climate and health nationally and internationally, has published in high impact journals, and her work and expertise has been featured in mainstream media outlets like the New York Times, NPR, Time, and the Associated Press.
-Her Doctor of Medicine is from the innovative five-year medical school program to train physician-investigators at the Cleveland Clinic Lerner College of Medicine with a Master of Science in Clinical Research from the Case Western Reserve University School of Medicine.
-Her Master of Public Health degree is from the Harvard T.H.
-Chan School of Public Health with a concentration in environmental health.
+She lectures and serves on committees at the nexus of climate and health nationally and internationally, advises and publishes in high impact journals, and her work and expertise are regularly featured in mainstream media outlets like the New York Times, NPR, USA Today, and the Associated Press.